carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 {: .language-python}

 Our aim is to develop a classification model that will predict the species of a penguin given those measurements.

+As seen in the table output above, there are various data points that can be utilized for our classification problem.
+A rule of thumb for ML/DL modelling is to start simple and progressively add complexity to meet the desired classification performance.
+The above table contains multiple categorical objects such as species, island and sex which might negatively skew classification performance.
+Therefore, we will limit our dataset to only numerical values such as bill_length_mm, bill_depth_mm, flipper_length_mm and body_mass_g while making only species as our target class for classification.

 ### Training-testing split
 When undertaking any machine learning project, it's important to be able to evaluate how well your model works.
 In order to do this, we set aside some data (usually 20%) as a testing set, leaving the rest as your training dataset.